Qv2ray/qv2ray.github.io/docs/en/plugins/usage.md

 ### 1. Download / Install the plugin

-   - Some plugins may be shipped via package manager, you can use them if you want.
+- Some plugins may be shipped via package manager (such as [Scoop](../getting-started/step1.md#scoop-for-windows-users)), you can use them if you want.
   - *Please go to **step 3** if you have installed the plugin using this method.*
 - From a plugin’s release page, download the file according to your OS.

 ### 2. Put your plugin inside `plugins` directory

 - Click “*Open Local Plugin Folder*” in the “*Plugin Manager*” window, which a folder named `plugins` will be opened.
 - Place your downloaded plugin `dll`/`dylib`/`so` file into this directory.

 ### 3. Restart Qv2ray & Enable Plugins